janoamaral/gpucsv/README.md

 # gpucsv
-A GPU based CSV parser.
+A simple GPU (CUDA) based CSV parser written in C. Just for educational pourpose.

+> [!NOTE]
+> Rationale:
+> I do what I must
+> Because I can.